magomimmo/modern-cljs/doc/tutorial-18.md

 > `:dev` profile as well.
 Again, the reason why is the fact the it
 > pertains the development/testing phases of the project.

-If you're curious an patient in reading the `diff` command result, the following *nix command (sorry for any MS Windows users, but I don't know that OS) allows you to verify the differences between the `:user` and the `:dev` profiles.
+If you're curious and patient in reading the `diff` command result, the following *nix command (sorry for any MS Windows users, but I don't know that OS) allows you to verify the differences between the `:user` and the `:dev` profiles.